chainer/chainer/docs/source/reference/configuration.rst

   >>> with chainer.using_config('debug', True):
   ...     pass  # code running in the debug mode

-We often want to switch to the test mode for an evaluation.
-This is also done in the same way.
+If you want to switch to the test mode for an evaluation, you can do that in the same way.

 .. doctest::

+  >>> # Do training here
   >>> with chainer.using_config('train', False):
-  ...     pass  # code running in the test mode
+  ...     pass  # Perform evaluation here

 Note that :class:`~chainer.training.extensions.Evaluator` automatically switches to the test mode, and thus you do not need to manually switch in the loss function for the evaluation.